 Joint Disorders in Cats

 Some joint diseases, such as arthritis, affect the joint membranes themselves.
 Other types of joint conditions affect the tendons, cartilage, bursae, and fluid within the joint.
-Joint disorders may be congenital (present at birth) or may be the result of injury to the joint, abnormal development, immune-related conditions, or infections.
+Joint disorders may be congenital (present at birth) or may be the result of injury to the joint, abnormal development, immune-related conditions, cancer, or infections.

 There are several surgical options for treatment, depending on the severity of the displacement.
 Cats are less severely affected than dogs and have an excellent outlook for recovery.